Davipb/lakesis/README.md

 # Lakesis
-A garbage-collected runtime running in a minimal but flexible VM architecture (à la JVM and CLR).
+⚠ Work in Progress ⚠

+A programming language runtime following in the footsteps of the Java Virtual Machine with its own bytecode, dynamic memory allocation, and garbage collection.
-This is a personal learning experiment and creating a full finished product is not its goal.
-Do not use this in production.
+This is a personal learning experiment and creating a production-ready language is not its goal.

+## Roadmap
+- [x] Bytecode encoding and decoding
+- [x] Assembler to write bytecode in a more human-friendly way
+- [x] Bytecode interpreter
+- [x] Simple memory allocation (without GC)
+- [ ] Virtual/physical address translation
+- [ ] Simple mark/sweep garbage collection
+- [ ] Mark/sweep/compact garbage collection

+## Work in progress warning
+As Lakesis is a work in progress, the sections below may not reflect the current state of the project.
+Consider them a living architectural document rather than documentation.

 ## Architecture
 * Byte-addressable with 64-bit (8 byte) words